Fracking:

 Increased production of oil and natural gas can help rebuild America’s economy by creating new jobs and generating more than $1 trillion for federal, state and local budgets.

 Let's check the facts.
-The costs of spill clean-up, global warming, and devasted marine ecosystems remains to be documented.
+The costs of spill clean-up, global warming, and devastated marine ecosystems remain undocumented.

 See also: Put America to Work.
 (2009).
 Scroll down and roll over the interactive U.S. map and click on any state to read the same copy with plug-in paragraphs state by state.